coreinfrastructure/best-practices-badge/doc/background.md

-# Background on Basic Best Practices Criteria for Open Source Software (OSS)
+# Background on Best Practices Criteria for Open Source Software (OSS)

 This document gives background on the
-Basic Best Practices Criteria for Open Source Software (OSS).
+Best Practices Criteria for Open Source Software (OSS).
 This includes potential sources of criteria and identifying processes used by existing OSS project.
 See [criteria](./criteria.md) for the current version of the criteria.